Meet the Artist

 The main difference between myself and the majority of people who earn a similar wage, but still seem baffled by how I save the amount I do, is that my definition of what is a need and what is a want, is quite different from theirs.
 In addition, my definition of what reasonable accommodation and transport is while travelling, is also quite different.
 Combine these aspects together, and the answer starts becoming more apparent.

-Traditionally, when I’m not travelling, I’m working my butt away in a 8-5 job (in I.T.), and work on photography with basically all of my spare time.
+Traditionally, when I’m not travelling, I’m working my butt away in a 8-5 job (in the field of I.T.), and work on photography with all of my spare time.